7Swaize/go2-control/docs/public/install/installation.md

 ## Layer 2: Clone the 'go2-control' Repository

-In this step, we will clone and build the go2-control wrapper code.
+In this step, we will clone the go2-control wrapper code.
 However, we will build the wrapper last after installing all dependencies.

 ```bash
 cd $GO2_WS